Oregon Geographic Names

 Oregon Geographic Names is a compilation of the origin and meaning of place names in the U.S. state of Oregon, published by the Oregon Historical Society.
 The book was originally published in 1928.
 It was compiled and edited by Lewis A. McArthur.
-As of 2011, the book is in its seventh edition, which was compiled and edited by Lewis L. McArthur (Note: Lewis' grandfather was Oregon Supreme Court justice Lewis Linn McArthur.) (who died in 2018).
+As of 2003, the book is in its seventh edition, with revisions and additions by McArthur's son, Lewis L. McArthur (who died in 2018).

 Content

 In its introduction, it identifies six periods in the history of the state which have contributed to the establishment of local names: